 I launched a new advertising podcast = Advertising Stories (you can listen to it everywhere).
 So, why not create a quick advertising agency podcast guide based on my research?
 Here you go.

 FYI: My last podcast series which, I did for my own Portland Oregon agency, faded away in 2008.
 Ya think I was too early for the podcast market?

-My new podcast should launch in the very near future.
-The podcast is designed to be entertaining and filled with teachable moments.
+Advertising Stories is designed to be entertaining and filled with teachable moments.
 The keyword is entertaining.
-Entertaining for you advertising and marketing folks – and, frankly, anyone that just like a good story from the good old days.
-Stay tuned for it.
+Entertaining for you advertising and marketing folks – and, frankly, anyone that just likes a good story from the good old days (or today).

 A Quick – Advertising Agency Podcast Guide